libra/website/docs/libra-protocol.md

 In a blockchain, the client does not need to trust the entity from which it is receiving data.
 A client could query for the balance of an account, ask whether a specific transaction was processed, and so on.
 Like other Merkle trees, the ledger history can provide an O(log n) sized proof of a specific transaction object, where n is the total number of transactions processed.

-## Validator
+## Validator Node (Validator)

-Clients of the Libra Blockchain create transactions and submit them to a validator.
-A validator runs a consensus protocol (together with other validators), executes the transactions, and stores the transactions and the execution results in the the blockchain.
-Validators decide which transactions will be added to the blockchain, and in which order.
+Clients of the Libra Blockchain create transactions and submit them to a validator node.
+A validator node runs a consensus protocol (together with other validator nodes), executes the transactions, and stores the transactions and the execution results in the the blockchain.
+Validator nodes decide which transactions will be added to the blockchain, and in which order.
 ![Figure 1.1 Logical components of a validator.](assets/illustrations/validator.svg)
 <small>Figure 1.2 Logical components of a validator.</small>

- A validator contains the following logical components:
+ A validator node contains the following logical components:

 **Admission Control (AC)**

-* Admission Control is the sole external interface of the validator.
-Any request made by a client to the validator goes to AC first.
+* Admission Control is the sole external interface of the validator node.
+Any request made by a client to the validator node goes to AC first.
-* AC performs initial checks on the requests to protect the other parts of the validator from corrupt or high volume input.
+* AC performs initial checks on the requests to protect the other parts of the validator node from corrupt or high volume input.

 **Mempool**